For Life Week at Queen’s!

 made colourful crowns.

-Outdoor Education Day saw pupils making the most of the beautiful surroundings in Trull Park.
+Outdoor Education Day saw pupils making the most of our beautiful surroundings.

 Pupils also took on the exciting challenge of learning and performing the story of Goldilocks in